 The Blue Cash Everyday® Card from American Express offers 3% cash back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%.
 Cardholders get 2% cash-back rewards at U.S. gas stations and at select U.S. department stores.
 All other spending receives a 1% cashback reward.
 With the welcome offer you can earn 20% back on purchases at Amazon.com on the Card in the first 6 months, up to $200 back.
 Plus, earn $100 back after you spend $1,000 in purchases on your new Card within the first 6 months.
 For credit card users who don’t routinely spend that much with their cards, the Chase Freedom Unlimited® credit card offers a better sign up bonus with a lower spending threshold.

-Please Note: Information about the Discover it® Cash Back has been collected independently by TheSimpleDollar.com.
+Please Note: Information about the Discover it® Cash Back and Blue Cash Everyday® Card from American Express has been collected independently by TheSimpleDollar.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.

 For rates and fees of the Blue Cash Everyday® Card from American Express, please click here .